Oatmeal in the Victorian Toilette

 Ladies still use Oatmeal Bath Sachets Today

-A simple Google search returns blog posts, articles, recipes, and videos about how to make oatmeal bath sachets, much like the Oatmeal in Victorian toiletries of yesteryear.
+A simple Google search returns loads!
+Blog posts, articles, recipes, and videos.
+All explain how to make oatmeal bath sachets, much like the Oatmeal in Victorian toiletries.

 .